damienadermann/poppy-rails/README.md

 # Poppy Rails

-A simple and flexible enumeration implementation for ActiveRecord
+A simple and flexible enumeration implementation for ActiveRecord.

+*This release is very alpha.
+Use at your own risk but I would appreciate feedback.

+## Description

+Inspired by [enumerate_it](https://github.com/cassiomarques/enumerate_it), Poppy is a simple implementation of enumerations with minimal goodies.
+Poppy offers a few nice features:

+- Enumeration values are objects and can respond to methods
+- Works with postreSQL arrays with validations
+- Simple API

 ## Installation